 Admission Tests.
-We accept SAT-I or ACT.
-We “superscore” the SAT-I only.
+We accept SAT-1 (old or new) or ACT.
+We “superscore” the SAT only, and will superscore only from the same version of the test (old or new).
 All international applicants applying to Centre for whom English is not their first language must submit official results from either the TOEFL or the IELTS exam.
 Our required minimum for the TOEFL is 90 and our required minimum for the IELTS is 7.0.

 Application Essay.
 The essay allows the admission committee to get a more personal sense of the applicant.
 It should demonstrate the student’s ability to write a well-crafted piece.

 Teacher Recommendation.
 We accept teacher recommendations from core academic course teachers who have taught the student in junior or senior year.